magmide/purpose-talk/slides.md

-to understand dependent types, first let's look at a problem is_one type of this function no nothing about meaning of bool
+to understand dependent types, first let's look at a problem is_one type of this function know nothing about meaning of bool
 -->

 ---